-I spent a morning making snow angels, sledding, and getting stuck knee-deep in soft, white powder.
+I spent the morning making snow angels, sledding, and getting stuck in knee-deep soft, white powder.
 At one point, I spun around backward down a hill on a saucer sled, bursting into laughter at the bottom.
 I felt like a kid again.

-I realized that play isn’t something I’ve included regularly enough in my self-care practice.
-Sure, I read a lot of books and have a variety of hobbies, but play is defined as “engaging in activity for enjoyment and recreation rather than a serious or practical purpose.”
-And I always seem to have a purpose.
+Play isn’t something I’ve included regularly enough in my self-care practice.
+Sure, I read a lot of books and have a variety of hobbies, but I always seem to have a purpose.
 Play is an activity that we engage in for the sheer enjoyment of it.